 Get a Massage

 I love massages.
 In my opinion, there is no better way to relax.
 All the tension can be rubbed away.
 Your stress will just disappear.
 Having a great masseuse can keep your sanity intact.
 You can check out local deal sites to try new places until you find the perfect person.
-And if you become to a gym, you may be able to sign up for a monthly massage.
+And if you belong to a gym, you may be able to sign up for a monthly massage.

 Get a Manicure & Pedicure